edwelker/astro-markdown-personal-site/src/content/recipes/fannie-farmer-cranberry-orange-bread.md

   - "1 1/2 teaspoons baking powder"
   - "1/2 teaspoon baking soda"
   - "1/2 teaspoon salt"
-  - "1 cup cranberries, chopped"
+  - "2 cup cranberries, chopped (yes, this is double what the standard recipe calls for)"
   - "1/2 cup chopped walnuts or pecans (optional)"
   - "Grated zest of 1 orange"
   - "2 tablespoons butter, melted"